Underground Service Conductors: NEC Article 230, Part IV

 Electricians can install underground service conductors using two primary methods:

-- Raceway Installation: Conductors can be pulled through a raceway, such as Rigid Metal Conduit (RMC), Intermediate Metal Conduit (IMC), or PVC conduit.
-The 2023 NEC also added Electrical Metallic Tubing (EMT) to the list of approved raceways for underground use when appropriate fittings are used.
+- Raceway Installation: Conductors can be pulled through a raceway, such as Rigid Metal Conduit (RMC), Intermediate Metal Conduit (IMC), or Schedule 80 PVC conduit.
 Using a raceway provides excellent physical protection and allows for easier replacement of conductors in the future.
+Note that certain wiring methods are listed for service-entrance use; consult Article 230 and the product listings for permitted applications.

 - Direct Burial: Type USE conductors and other listed cables can be installed directly in the earth without a raceway.
 This method requires strict adherence to burial depths specified in NEC Table 300.5 to prevent damage from digging or other surface activities.

 The choice between these methods depends on factors like cost, local soil conditions, and the potential for future physical damage.
-In either case, conductors must be protected from damage where they emerge from the ground, often by using a raceway like Schedule 80 PVC.
+In either case, conductors must be protected from damage where they emerge from the ground, often by using a raceway such as Schedule 80 PVC or a short length of rigid conduit.
 While underground installations eliminate the aesthetic and clearance issues of overhead wires, they require meticulous planning to ensure long-term integrity.
 You can learn more about protecting conductors in our lesson on how open conductor installations are protected from physical damage.
 This contrasts with overhead installations, which have their own set of challenges, like those detailed in our article on how to install a service mast riser.

 Sizing and Protection Requirements for Underground Service Conductors